-Responsibility of the Board of Directors on Corporate Financial including the financial information publicized in the company's annual report of the year 2022.
+Responsibility of the Board of Directors on Corporate Financial Statements

+The Board of Directors was responsible for the financial statements of the company and its affiliates, including the financial information publicized in the company's annual report of the year 2023.
 The financial reports were prepared according to the financial reporting standards of Thailand, using appropriate and consistent accounting practices.
 The company exercised prudence and best practices to publicize relevant information for the best interest of shareholders and investors, underscoring the company's transparency.